 While there is so much to do in the Bahamas, you may wonder if you have enough time to make a visit worth your while.
 Las Bahamas are located only 50 miles off the coast of Florida, so you may find that a cruise to the Bahamas can be enjoyed in as little as a weekend.
 Norwegian Cruise Line offers many short weekend-escape cruises to the Bahamas from Miami and Orlando (Port Canaveral).

-Cruisers can choose from several different three- and four-day Bahamas cruise itineraries that include a day on Great Stirrup Cay, Norwegian's private island paradise, as well as another day calling on ports such as Nasáu, Grand Bahama Island, or Key West.
-If you have an extra day, a five-day Bahamas itinerary can include all of these ports, or perhaps an extra day on Great Stirrup Cay.
+Cruisers can choose from several different weekend Bahamas cruises that include a day on Great Stirrup Cay, Norwegian's private island paradise, as well as another day calling on ports such as Nasáu, Grand Bahama Island, or Key West.
+If you have some extra time, opt for a short Bahamas cruise and spend 4-5 days in paradise.

 Idyllic Beach Vacation in the Bahamas